 One of my favorite things is standing in front of a hot grill on a warm day drinking a cold beer and flipping burgers.
 While I always love grilling some thick steakhouse burgers, my true burger love is the gooey melty goodness of diner-style smash burgers.
-These burgers cook up in almost no time and create the perfect seasoned crust to top with cheese.
-We cook these outside on the Blackstone, but you can make them indoors on a griddle or cast-iron frying pan.
+These smash burgers cook up in almost no time and create the perfect seasoned crust to top with cheese.
+We cook these smash burgers on the Blackstone, but you can make them indoors on a griddle or cast-iron frying pan.
 You can even make them on a cast-iron frying pan on the grill.
-One word of warning about making these indoors, they will splatter and smoke, so turn up the fan and expect to clean the stove when you’re done.
+One word of warning about making these indoors, they will splatter and smoke, so turn up the fan and expect to clean the stove when you're done.

 This smash burger recipe makes eight patties for four double smash burgers.
 After a few tries, you'll find the sweet spot for your size preference.
 I prefer 3-ounce patties for doubles, 2-ounce patties for triples, and 4-ounce patties if making a single.
 Lauren prefers 2-ounce patties for doubles and I make 2 ounce singles for the kids.
 A food scale is helpful to portion out the meat but isn't strictly necessary.
 The larger patties in the photos of this post are 3-ounces and the smaller ones are 2-ounces.